netbox-community/netbox-topology-views/README.md

 # Netbox Topology Views Plugin

 Create topology views/maps from your devices in netbox.
+The connections are based on the cables you created in netbox.
-Support to filter on name, site and device role.
+Support to filter on name, site, tag and device role.

 ## Preview